khitas/totalschool-downloader/README.md

 To run this tool you will need PHP 8.x. and an existing account for my.totalschool platform.

 - Login into my.totalschool with your account
-- Get Cookie from you browser
+- Get Request Headers from you browser
-- Paste Cookie into cookie.txt file
+- Paste Headers into cookie.txt file
 - Run the tool

-How to View Cookies in Firefox
+How to Get Request Headers in Firefox

 - Select Photos from left menu (main menu)
 - Right click on page